What to Prune When in Your Garden for the Healthiest Plants

-Shrubs such as boxwood and privet are often sheared to form a hedge.
+Shrubs like boxwood and privet are often sheared to form a hedge.
 To maintain a solid wall of green, shear the new growth frequently during the early part of the growing season.
+(Late winter to early spring or mid- to late summer are some of the best times to prune hedges.)
 Keep the top narrower than the base so that the upper branches don't shade the lower ones.
-Stop shearing the hedge approximately six weeks before your area's average first frost.
+Stop shearing the hedge about six weeks before your area's average first frost.

 Test Garden Tip: If you're growing a privacy hedge, reduce the amount of pruning maintenance needed by selecting shrubs that grow only as tall and wide as necessary to provide screening.
-Allow them to grow into their natural form, and little, if any, pruning will be required.
+Allow them to grow into their natural form, and you won't have to prune very often, if at all.

-Prune shade trees such as oak, linden, and ash when they are dormant in winter.
+Prune shade trees like oak, linden, and ash when they are dormant in winter.
 It's easiest to see the branching structure at this time of year, and you're less likely to spread diseases through the pruning wounds.
-As with nonblooming shrubs, avoid pruning them late in summer.
+As with non-blooming shrubs, avoid pruning them late in summer.

 Test Garden Tip: To control the spread of diseases while pruning, dip your pruning shears in rubbing alcohol or a solution of one part bleach to nine parts water.

-Most broadleaf evergreens, including holly, mahonia, and some types of magnolias, need little pruning.
+Most broadleaf evergreens, including holly, mahonia, and some types of magnolias, don't need much pruning.
 The best time to prune them is in early spring, just before they put on their growth spurt.
 You can do minor shaping and pruning at other times of year, too.

 Test Garden Tip: Save on holiday decorations by snipping a few branches for winter holiday greenery.

 Everbearing types of raspberries are an exception.
-They form a late-summer crop on the tips of first-year canes.
-Don't pinch them back in midsummer.
+They form a late-summer crop on the tips of first-year canes, so don't pinch them back in midsummer.
 Instead, allow the canes to flower and fruit for a fall crop.
-Remove the stem tips that have borne fruit in winter.
+Remove the stem tips that have produced fruit in winter.
 The following summer the lower portion of the stem will fruit.
 After it finishes bearing, completely remove the fruited cane.